oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/traefik/README.md

 ```
  kubectl create -f traefik-tls-console.yaml
 ```
-### 4. Access WebLogic console using https port
+### 4. Access the WebLogic Server Administration Console using https port
-Get the SSL port from the kubernates service
+Get the SSL port from the Kubernetes service
 ```
 # Get the ingress controller secure web port
 SSLPORT=$(kubectl -n traefik get service traefik-operator -o jsonpath='{.spec.ports[?(@.name=="websecure")].nodePort}')
 ```
-In a web browser type 'https://${HOSTNAME}:${SSLPORT}/console' in the address bar to access the console.
+In a web browser type 'https://${HOSTNAME}:${SSLPORT}/console' in the address bar to access the WebLogic Server Administration Console.

 ## Uninstall the Traefik operator
 After removing all the ingress resources, uninstall the Traefik operator: